 There may be times when students are required to complete a group assessment task or team based project.
 Details of such tasks, including group work expectations will be published in course materials to ensure students are clear about what is being assessed and the allocation of marks to the various components of the assessment.
 Students should also refer to Module 2 of the Academic Integrity Course (Avoiding Academic Dishonesty) to clarify responsibilities when collaborating with peers.
-For more information visit this link: www.auckland.ac.nz/uoa/home/about/teaching-learning/academic-integrity
+For more information visit this link: www.auckland.ac.nz/academic honesty